kylerove/pediatricurologybook/_chapters/05-35_foreskin-anomalies.md

 The reported incidence is 0.4 cases/1000 boys per year and the published prevalence of BXO in phimotic patients varies between 9 and 50%.
 The average age at presentation has been reported to be 8.9 - 10.6 years with a peak incidence between 9 and 11 years of age.{% cite am2022a jayakumar2012a folaranmi2018a --file 05-35 %}

 In a recent publication by Filho et al, BXO was diagnosed histologically in 32% of phimotic patients with no clinical suspected BXO after circumcision.
-The degree of phimosis was no correlated with the presence of BXO ^7,\ 9^.
+The degree of phimosis was no correlated with the presence of BXO.{% cite am2022a folaranmi2018a --file 05-35 %}

 The diagnosis is mostly clinical.
 In mild cases with BXO, areas of greyish white discoloration on the glans or the inner layer of the foreskin can be found ([Figure 2](#figure-2){:.figure-link}).
 As this condition progresses, the skin becomes inelastic with whitish discoloured plaques along with progressive fibrous phimosis.
 In more severe cases, ulceration and involvement of the meatus and urethra can be found.{% cite celis2014a folaranmi2018a --file 05-35 %}